When Should Selfish Miners Double-Spend?

-An important feature of selfish mining attack is the network influence of the adversary, which determines the fraction of honest miners who favor the adversarial chain in case of fork-ties.
-This parameter, which is called $\gamma$, provides a threshold for the profitability of selfish mining, \textit{i.e.}, the minimum adversarial hash fraction needed for the selfish mining attack to be profitable.
+An important feature of selfish mining attack model is the network influence, $\gamma$, of the adversary, which determines the fraction of honest miners who favor the adversarial chain in case of fork-ties.\footnote{However, in this model, also used in our paper, honest miners do not fork each other's blocks, which in turn implies that the model deals with the regime where the block arrival rate is slow as in the case of Bitcoin.} The parameter $\gamma$ provides a threshold for the profitability of selfish mining, \textit{i.e.}, the minimum adversarial hash fraction needed for the selfish mining attack to be profitable.
 In other words, $\gamma$ determines the minimum $\alpha$ needed such that $\rho(\alpha,\gamma)>\alpha$.
 The authors of \cite{selfish-mining} argue that the current Bitcoin protocol, which picks the first chain seen by a miner in case of a tie, is vulnerable as the cost of increasing network influence is minimal for the adversary.
 This in turn, resulted in search for new consensus policies that increase the threshold and the security \cite{selfish-mining, freshness_preferred, Preventing_Selfish_Creation_Time, Publish_or_Perish,preneel_common_metrics}.
 Other studies provide methods to effectively calculate network influence $\gamma$ under various network models \cite{Gobel_selfish_mine_prop_delay, Impact_of_Network_Connectivity_on_Consensus}.
 We refer the interested reader to the survey in \cite{survey_double_sp_selfish} for a further read on selfish mining and double-spending attacks and related defense mechanisms.